betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 A number of technologies are aimed at addressing these challenges.
 Though their key aim is portability of parallelism, these technologies are referred to as *performance portability* solutions.

-After languages and compilers, we cover commonly used technologies that are offered in the form of either *language extensions* or application programming interfaces (APIs).
+Finally, we identify commonly used technologies that are offered in the form of either *language extensions* or application programming interfaces (APIs) to third party libraries.
 Sometimes whether a technology is considered a *language extension* or an *API* isn't always very clear cut.
-In addition, we cover a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.
+In addition, we identify a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.

 Programming<br>Technology | Versions, Variants<br>and/or Vendors | Other notes
 :---: | :---: | ---: